sullewarehouse/json-plus/docs/JSON_OBJECT-&-JSON_ARRAY.md

 Calls the [JSON_Generate](JSON_Generate.md) function.

 ## FormatOverride
 Sets the format override string for the object or array.
-The string is not copied so only pass a string that will still be allocated when you call JSON_Generate.
+The string is not copied so only pass a string that will still be allocated when you call `JSON_Generate`.
 See [JSON_Generate](JSON_Generate.md) for details about JSON formatting.